JoshuaFadase/Voice-Journal/README.md

 <h1>Target users</h1>

 This can be helpful to people in a wide variety of proffesions such as scientists, medical proffesionsals, journalists, reporters and any one who needs a simple way to organize their thoughts or progress in a coherent and quick way.
-There are probably already some variations of this available but they do not work the same way I intend for this to work.
+There are probably already some variations of this available but they do not work the same way I intend for this to work (Like a digital version of tape recorders that saves entries as text)

 <h1>How to use</h1>